Chiral Anomaly Induced Transverse Planar Transport Phenomena in Three Dimensional Spin-Orbit Coupled Metals: Conclusion

 \section{Conclusion}

-In this paper, we have investigated linear and nonlinear planar transport phenomena driven by the chiral anomaly in three-dimensional spin-orbit coupled metallic systems, employing a semiclassical Boltzmann transport formalism up to second order in the applied fields.
+In this paper, we have investigated nonlinear planar transport phenomena driven by the chiral anomaly in three-dimensional spin-orbit coupled metallic systems, employing a semiclassical Boltzmann transport formalism up to second order in the applied fields.
 Unlike conventional Weyl semimetals, these systems host distinct Fermi surfaces characterized by opposite Berry curvature fluxes without explicit band degeneracies at the Fermi energy.
-Our theoretical framework highlights novel anomaly-driven transport responses, which can be experimentally accessed through planar Hall, planar Nernst, and mixed nonlinear electrothermal effects.
+Our theoretical framework highlights novel anomaly driven transport responses, which can be experimentally accessed through nonlinear planar Hall (coefficient $\sigma_{abc}$, see Eq.(\ref{quad_response}) and Eq.(\ref{2.2.6}), nonlinear planar thermal Hall (coefficient $l_{abc}$, see Eq.(\ref{quadQ_response}) and Eq.(\ref{lyxx})), nonlinear planar Nernst (coefficient $\alpha_{abc}$, see Eq.(\ref{quad_response}) and Eq.(\ref{2.2.7})), nonlinear planar Ettingshausen (coefficient $\bar{\sigma}_{abc}$, see Eq.(\ref{quadQ_response}) and Eq.(\ref{sigmabaryxx})), and planar mixed thermoelectric (coefficient $\beta_{abc}$, see Eq.(\ref{quad_response}) and Eq.(\ref{2.2.8})) and planar thermal mixed thermoelectric (coefficient $\bar{\beta}_{abc}$, see Eq.(\ref{quadQ_response}) and Eq.(\ref{betabaryxx})) response coefficients.

-In the linear regime, we have shown that the anomaly-induced planar transport coefficients ($\sigma_{yx}, \alpha_{yx}$) exhibit a $\sin\theta\cos\theta$ angular dependence and scale quadratically with the applied magnetic field.
-Notably, our detailed numerical analysis reveals a clear breakdown of the Mott relation at relatively low temperatures.
-This violation arises from the exponential dependence of the fundamental moments contributing to the transport coefficients, rather than the polynomial temperature dependence assumed in conventional derivations.
+Within this framework, for the paper to be self-contained, we have rederived the thermoelectric coefficients in the linear response regime, which agree with the results in Ref.~[\cite{PhysRevB.108.045405}].
+For instance, the behavior of the linear transverse planar coefficients $(\sigma_{yx}, \alpha_{yx}, \bar\alpha_{yx},\kappa_{yx})$ display the expected $\sin\theta \cos\theta$ angular dependence (see Fig.\ref{sig_linear}, top), scale quadratically with magnetic field strength (see Fig.\ref{sig_linear}, bottom), and already show signs of both Mott relation (see Fig.\ref{Mott_linear}) and Wiedemann-Franz law violation (see Fig.\ref{WF_linear}) at very low temperatures where the Sommerfeld approximation should remain valid ($T \ll \mu/k_B \approx300K$).